To inform and inspire others who struggle with health and happiness by sharing my own personal experience and research.

 About the Author

-My name is Elaine, I’m 29, and I live in Reno, NV with my fiancé, three cats and a betta fish.
+My name is Elaine, I’m 31, and I live in Reno, NV with my fiancé and five (yes, 5) cats.
 I was a sedentary, asthmatic kid you were more likely to find reading than running around on the playground.
-In high school, at 5’8″, I probably weighed close to 170lbs.
 Thanks to my parents, I never had low self-esteem, though.
 I was a pretty happy kid.

 When I was 17, I went on a summer foreign exchange trip to Japan through AFS, where I lived with a host family in Tokyo (Kokubunji, to be exact).
 It was amazing!
 I also learned firsthand what a healthy lifestyle felt like.
 I ate lots of homemade food and walked/biked just about everywhere.
 Most foreign exchange students gain weight abroad; I lost weight and felt wonderful.